Last updated: October 30, 2024

 Woman on her laptop researching the best insurance option for her new home

-Rates vary based on your home’s value and location.
+Insurance rates can vary based on your home’s value and location.
 Depending on the amount of your down payment and the region you live in, you may be required to take out a mortgage insurance protection policy or flood insurance.

 Mortgage insurance requirements

-Private mortgage insurance (PMI) and government required mortgage insurance
+Private mortgage insurance

-Costs for insurance on these home purchase mortgages depend on both the amount of your down payment and your credit score.
+Costs for PMI may depend on the amount of your down payment and your credit score.
 The lower your credit score and down payment, the higher your insurance premium might be.
-These costs can also be important if you are considering a cash out refinance option.
+PMI fees will appear on your Closing Disclosure form.

-To avoid paying for mortgage insurance, your lender or realtor will suggest you put at least 20% of the appraised value or sale price down when buying your home.
+To avoid paying PMI, your lender or realtor might suggest you put at least 20% down when buying your home.
+In some cases, you can request to cancel your PMI policy once you have at least 20% equity in your home.

 Learn More: What is a loan-to-value ratio and how is it calculated?